 If you dream of passive income, earning money for you even when you sleep, this metric will be crucial for you.

 Fees are the silent money-drainers of your portfolio.
 Even small percentages can significantly impact your returns over time.
 Consider this: a 1% annual fee on a $10,000 investment means $100 lost in the first year, but over 20 years - assuming a 7% market return - those fees would cost you over $6,600 in total returns.
 That's 17% of your potential wealth gone to fees!
+The SEC's investor bulletin on how fees and expenses affect your portfolio shows the same compounding maths on a $100,000 portfolio.

 Smart tax watching puts more money in your pocket.
 Knowing when to sell, what to hold, and how dividends affect your taxes can save you significant amounts each year.